wso2/product-microgateway/README.md

 In summary, a Microgateway is a specialized form of the WSO2 API Gateway with characteristics below:

-1. Its ability to execute in isolation without mandatory connections to other components (Key Manager, Traffic Manager, Anayltics).
+1. Its ability to execute in isolation without mandatory connections to other components (Secure Token Service, Rate limiting component , Analytics).
+1. Expose micro services directly from Open API definitions
 1. Ability to host a subset of APIs of choice (defined on the API Publisher) instead of all.
 1. Immutability - The gateway runtime is immutable.
 If APIs or Policies change after the Microgateway has been built, a rebuild process is required to capture the changes.
 1. Seamless integration with deployment automation tools and techniques.